huguesrichard/AOC24/README.md

 - Day 8 was really easy on the first star using an integer recoding and numpy matrices.
 However I got confused with matrix redimensionning and 3D matrix products on star 2 and it took me an incredible amount of time to debug.
 Morality: sometimes it's better to stick with the easiest solution first.
 - Day 9, damn I did it too complicated for star 2, but it worked in the end
 - Day 10 was so easy I did the second star on the first try without noticing
+- Day 11 seemed easy and then was it took way too long for the second star.
+Then after thinking about it, one sees how the problem is in fact finite and the values can be indexed, it was again easy, and quite fast!